HYALOFAST® Hyaluronic Acid Based Matrix Supports Regeneration of Hyaline-like Cartilage

 - Bio-resorbable: Hyaluronic acid is a natural and major component of human cartilage and is highly biocompatible.
 Once the HYAFF degrades into HA, it is naturally resorbed into the body.

-- Excellent Safety Profile: HA is sourced from bacteria, so HYALOFAST is not an animal-based product.
-HYAFF has been used in the tissue regeneration field for more than 15 years with an excellent safety and efficacy profile.
+- Strong Safety Profile: HA is sourced from bacteria, so HYALOFAST is not an animal-based product.
+HYAFF has been used in the tissue regeneration field for more than 15 years with an excellent safety and efficacy profile.2

 - Versatile: Can be used as a chondroprotective coverage after microfracture, or in combination with bone marrow aspirate concentrate to treat chondral & osteochondral lesions via a one-step procedure